aws-samples/amazon-ivs-simple-chat-web-demo/serverless/README.md

-# Local Deployment Instructions for Simple Chat Backend
+# Deployment instructions for the Simple Chat backend

-Deploy a simple chat back-end with AWS Lambda and WebSockets.
+Deploy a simple chat backend with AWS Lambda and WebSockets.

 ## Prerequisites